- Initial Planning (1-2 Weeks)

 - Discussion of how to meet accessibility requirements for video and print sources (including captions, reading order, alt tags)

-- Identify materials to gather (textbook or OER resource, publisher content, activities, interactions, etc.)
+- Identify materials to gather (textbook or open education resource, publisher content, activities, interactions, etc.)

 - Design & build one module, revise as needed